-Student members are encouraged to attend the Department's free face-to-face school council training, using the Improving School Governance modules to support them to undertake their role.
-Training is also available online.
+Student members are encouraged to attend the department's free virtual live or face-to-face school council training, using the Improving School Governance modules and mini modules to support them to undertake their role.
+Interactive online training is also available.

-For more information about training and access to online modules, see: School Council - Training and Good Governance on the Department's website at https://www2.education.vic.gov.au/pal/school-council-training/policy
+For more information about training and access to interactive online modules, refer to the School Council - Training and Good Governance, policy

+(https://www2.education.vic.gov.au/pal/school-council-training/policy).